-68. The level of general reserves is forecast to reduce in 2023/24 but slightly increase again in 2024/25, which is due to the council's significant planned investment in new social housing.
-The estimated reserves to carry forward

-- into 2025/26 remain substantial (£41m) which not only provides a flexible funding resource for the HRA, but also ensures the financial resilience of the account, and provides the council with options for service delivery and the funding of future capital expenditure whilst managing overall debt. - 69.
-It is proposed that the prudent minimum level set for the HRA reserve should remain unchanged for 2024/25 as set out in Table 3.4.
-Provision has been made for the risk of additional costs and risk arising from the impact of welfare reforms, the economy and jobs in the city.
-Further provision is also made for other potential risks and unforeseen events.
+69. The level of general reserves is forecast to slightly reduce in 2024/25, but this is due to the council's significant planned investment in new social housing during the year.
+The estimated reserves to carry forward into 2025/26 remain substantial (£40.699m) which not only provides a flexible funding resource for the HRA, but also ensures the financial resilience of the account, and provides the council with options for service delivery and the funding of future capital expenditure whilst managing overall debt.